mozilla-services/merino-py/docs/ops.md

   cancelled once the timeout gets triggered.
 Note that this timeout can also be configured by specific providers.
 The provider timeout takes precedence over this value.

+### API Configurations

+- `default.web.api.v1` (`MERINO_WEB__API__V1__CLIENT_VARIANT_MAX`)
+- A non-negative integer to contol the limit of optional client variants passed to suggest endpoint as part of experiments or rollouts.
+Additional validators can/will be implemented to ensure a limitation on the number of variants passed to the request.
+See: https://mozilla-services.github.io/merino/api.html#suggest.

 ### Logging